 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how aminolevulinic acid works.
+- Some medicines can affect how aminolevulinic acid works.
 Tell your doctor if you are using any of the following:

-- Antibiotics (including ciprofloxacin, doxycycline, levofloxacin, minocycline, moxifloxacin, tetracyclines, trimethoprim/sulfamethoxazole)
+- Medicine to treat infection (including ciprofloxacin, doxycycline, griseofulvin, levofloxacin, minocycline, moxifloxacin, tetracyclines, trimethoprim/sulfamethoxazole)

 - Phenothiazine medicine (including chlorpromazine, prochlorperazine, promethazine)

 - Tell your doctor if you are pregnant or breastfeeding, or if you have bleeding or blood clotting problems.